-Telemedicine and Telehealth
+Telemedicine and Ambetter Telehealth

 You may receive services from your Provider from your home or other location away from your Provider's office.
 Telemedicine covers Covered Services received using audio and video technology.
-In addition to services by your Provider, Telehealth Services are available through Teladoc, a Network of Providers available by telephone or audio and video technology that you can access nationwide.
+In addition to services by your Provider, Ambetter Telehealth Services are available by telephone or audio and video technology that you can access nationwide.